-11 Kings of the earth and all peoples: Princes and all judges of the earth; 12 Both young men and maidens, old men and children.
-13 Let them praise The Name of The Lord, for His Name alone is exalted; His Glory is above the earth and heaven (Psalm 148).
+11 Kings of the earth and all people: princes and all judges of the earth; 12 both young men and maidens, old men and children, 13 let them praise The Name of The Lord, for His Name alone is exalted.
+His Glory is above the earth and heaven (Psalm 148).

-The level we express love and honor is different from one individual to another.
-We love our children more than we love our nieces and nephews; we honor our spouses much different from our friends or siblings.
+How we express love and honor for a loved one will differ from others.
+We love our children more than we love our nieces and nephews; we honor our spouses much differently than our friends or siblings.
 There are those we love and those we adore.
-When it comes to our adoration for someone, we don’t have to choose between them and someone else—our loyalty is unwavering.
-We venerate those we adore with a tacit allegiance to fidelity and honor.
-Regardless of what we go through, we are bound by an unbroken union and trust.
+When it comes to our adoration for someone, there’s no question they hold a special place in our lives—our love is unwavering.
+Regardless of what we go through, we are bound by an unbroken union and steadfast love.

 18 While he was still speaking, another also came and said, “Your sons and daughters were eating and drinking wine in their oldest brother’s house, 19 and suddenly a great wind came from across the wilderness and struck the four corners of the house, and it fell on the young people, and they are dead; and I alone have escaped to tell you!”
 20 Then Job arose, tore his robe, and shaved his head; and he fell to the ground and worshiped.
 21 And he said: “Naked I came from my mother’s womb, and naked shall I return there.
 The Lord gave, and The Lord has taken away.
 Blessed be The Name of The Lord.”
 22 In all this Job did not sin nor charge God with wrong (Job 1).

 Job was a man who was upright and righteous in his time.
-He would offer sacrifices for each of his seven sons after they had feasts, just in case they might have cursed God in their revelry.
-Satan approached God with a request to test Job’s faithfulness to God; He posited that Job was faithful to God because he was blessed and protected.
-So God allowed Satan to take away what was dear to Job, but not to lay a hand on him.
+He would offer God sacrifices for each of his seven sons after they caroused; peradventure they may have cursed God in their revelry.
+Satan approached God with a request—challenge Job’s faithfulness to God.
+He posited that Job was faithful to God, because he was blessed and protected.
+So God allowed Satan to take away what was dear to Job, but to not lay a hand on him.
 In one day, Job lost his wealth and children.
-Yet, he still fell down and worshiped God.
+Yet, he still worshiped God.

 God deserves our highest adoration.
-He gives us our loved ones, forgives us, loves us, and everything that is life-enhancing comes from God.
-This level of adoration we see in Job doesn’t come because of all the good things God did for him.
-No, it comes from the knowledge of Who God is.
+He gives us our loved ones, forgives us, loves us, and blesses our lives with many good things.
+This level of adoration we see in Job didn’t come from all the good things God did for him.
+No. It came from the knowledge of Who God is.
 Adoration isn’t based on what God does, but Who He is.
-So whether He gives or takes it doesn’t change Who God is—He is Love.
+So whether He gives or takes, it doesn’t change Who God is—He is Love.
 We don’t adore others because of what they give us, but who they are.
-We love and respect those who are just caring, loving and dependable by nature.
+We love and respect those who are caring, loving and dependable.
 But unlike others, God doesn’t make mistakes, or fail us.
-At best, He is always the same Loving God.
+At best, He is always the same, our Loving Father.

 In all circumstances, do not sin by complaining.
 Let God know how hurt and disappointed you are by the trials you face; but do so in reverence and worship.
-He is the only refuge that will not fail us.
-So why not worship with the expectation we have of Him?
+He is the only refuge that will not fail you.
+So why not worship with the confidence we have in Him?
 What expectation do you have of God in trying times?
 He is Loving, Merciful and Faithful.
-Adore The One Who Loves you more than anyone else can.
+Adore The One Who Loves you more than anyone.
 He can’t help but be Who He is, and that is why we adore Him.
 God will not go against His Character.
 For Job and us, when adversity comes, our loyalty will be tested.
-Is it God we love more, or people and stuff?
+Is it God we love more? or people and stuff?
 Anyone who feels pressed to choose has not fully been convinced of Who God is.

 Though at times Job felt like he should have never been born to see his fate, disquieted by his suffering, he chose to refocus his attention to a positive outcome.
 Job’s friends were of little to no comfort.
 They accused him of bringing misfortune on himself, because they believed he had sinned against God.
-Job was at a low ebb and had no one, not even his wife, offered him solace.
+Job was at a low ebb and had no one; not even his wife offered him solace.
 He meditated on the perfection of God—His Wisdom and Perfect Will.
 Job zeroed in on what God was going to do in his life, knowing that God would perform what He desired.
-Would a Loving God desire to harm us?
-When we are in the doldrums, He is still true to Himself.
+Would a Loving God desire to harm us, when we are in the doldrums?

 God will refine us in the furnace of affliction.
 He will remove the dross—the attributes that defile us, if and only if we hang on every Word He instructs us to do.
 His Words are more valuable than the short-lived pleasures that slightly comfort and then fizzle out.
-We esteem the words of those we adore, as valuable.
+We esteem the words of those we adore as valuable.
 With our ears perked up, we should tune out all the negative thoughts of our heart and relish every Word God speaks to us.
 Whatever He has appointed for us, in the place of adversity, He will perform it according to His desire for us.
-But we must see what we can become in the Hands of our Creator, Who takes away and gives us according to His Purpose—refining us like gold.
+But we must see what we can become in the Hands of our Creator—refined like gold.

 Now is a good time as any to adore The Lord.
 If we can’t adore Him in the trials and afflictions, we will be hard-pressed to do so when things are peachy.
-When we worship Him in uncertain times, we express our devotion to Who He is.
-We show that we don’t question what we know of Him, because we have no confidence in anyone or anything else.
-He is worthy of the highest praise because He will not fail us.
-He gives and takes away; He does what He desires for us according to His Wisdom and Love.
+When we worship Him in uncertain times, we profess our devotion to Him.
+He is worthy of the highest praise, because He will not fail us.
+He gives and takes away; He does what He desires for us according to His Love and Purpose.

 Those who adore in pain and afflictions, are those who love God at all times.
-No matter what happens we will still love; and trust that His Character will not betray us.
+No matter what happens, we can still trust that His Character will not betray us.
 God is unmatched in perfection.
-Rest assured that in every place we set our feet; in every situation we find ourselves, He is Good and worthy of our highest adoration.
+Rest assured that in every place we set our feet; in every situation we find ourselves, He is Good and worth our adoration.
 We can choose to adore Him, or cast aspersions on His motives.
-Loyalty is put to the test mostly in unsettled times, a wilderness place, if you will.
-Who’s words we hang on during these moments will influence our thinking and attitude.
-We can choose to play victim, and bewail our inadequacies, or we can turn to God and be receptive to what He can do.
-If we adore Him, we will listen and trust in Him, to keep us from the temptation to disobey and sin.
-Don’t give the Enemy an opportunity to use your lips, to tell God how he feels.
+Loyalty is put to the test in unsettling times—a wilderness place, if you will.
+Who we listen to during those moments will influence our thinking and attitude.
+We can choose to be bitter, bewail our inadequacies, or we can cling to God, and be receptive to what He can do.
+If we adore Him, we will submit to Him, and keep ourselves from the temptation to disobey and sin.
+Don’t give the Enemy an opportunity to use your trials to create a rift between you and God.

 6 Oh come, let us worship and bow down; Let us kneel before the Lord our Maker.
 7 For He is our God, and we are the people of His pasture, and the sheep of His Hand.
 Today, if you will hear His Voice: 8 “Do not harden your hearts, as in the rebellion, as in the day of trial in the wilderness, 9 when your fathers tested Me; They tried Me, though they saw My work (Psalm 95).“